mtnguyenquynh/OOP_Project_flappyBird/README.md

 Library: javax
 Framework:

+## How to play:
+The bird will be controlled by the player to move up and down (using the space or up button) to cross the pipes.
+Each pass will be scored, if it hits the pipe or falls to the ground, it will not be scored and the game ends.
 ## Game logic :bulb:
 - The game will have 2 main threads: the system thread and the custom thread.
 The system flow is used to display the content on the frame and receive the window events that the user interacts with.
 Custom flow to run game elements (birds, columns, clouds, ...).
 - Calculate collision: when the coordinates of the bird intersect with the coordinates of the pipe, so they collide.